research41/stata-mcp/README.md

 6. Claude Desktop will automatically discover the available Stata tools, allowing you to run Stata commands and analyze data directly from your conversations.

 > **Note:** There is an alternative way to use Stata MCP in Claude Desktop without installing this extension.
-See the project referenced below.

-> **Looking for other Stata integrations?**
-> - Use Stata with Notepad++ and Sublime Text 3?
-See [here](https://github.com/sook-tusk/Tech_Integrate_Stata_R_with_Editors)
-> - Use Stata MCP in Claude Desktop without installing the extension?
-See [here](https://github.com/SepineTam/stata-mcp)
-> - Use Stata via Jupyter?
-See [here](https://github.com/hanlulong/stata-mcp/blob/main/jupyter-stata.md)
+See [here](https://github.com/SepineTam/stata-mcp).

 ## Requirements